 Setting up the website

 Now, coming to the website.
 You simply have to select the option of a new website.
-Next step is to install WordPress.
-Majority of hosting providers have automatic WordPress installation tools.
+The next step is to install WordPress.
+The majority of hosting providers have automatic WordPress installation tools.
 All you have to do is enter basic information about your website and add a database name that will be automatically created and you are good to go.

 Now, you will be able to access your website using yourdomain.com/wp-admin

 Registering multiple websites on the same server

 Based on your hosting plan, if it supports multiple website hosting, you can host as many websites as you want until you cross the storage limit.

 The first website that you add to your server is called a Primary website.
 For the rest of the websites, you will have to go to the Add-on domains section.
 Enter domain information and voila, a folder will be created in your public_html folder.
 You can find this folder in the File Manager section.

 Here, in the website folder, you have to install WordPress again if you want a WordPress website.
 Or you can simply copy your website folder if it’s a regular website.